 To show the problems of interconnection and system integration, we highlight traditional solutions, which are based on decoupling of systems/processes.
-While being simple to use, the state based decoupling induces stocks, the time based decoupling induces delays, and the control based decoupling induces disturbances.
-Hence, these solutions induce fall short in the sense of lean management.
+While being simple to use, the

 To avoid decoupling, the approach using cyber physical systems can be used.
 These systems are a digital version of the respective physical systems/processes, which can be fed using data or information from the physical part to represent, monitor or interact with the physical system/process.
 The digital version is not bound to the restriction of the physical one, in particular regarding computing power and information access.
-In this chapter, we discuss the respective technologies of industrial cloud, internet and cyber physical system, which will be the basis for optimization in the following and concluding Chapter 7.
+In this chapter, we discuss the respective technologies of industrial cloud, internet and cyber physical system, which will be the basis for optimization in the following and concluding Chapter ??.